Collecting information in person

 Using mobile applications to collect e-mail addresses

-Some Providers have applications for your phone that help you to collect e-mail addresses when you’re not in the office.
+Some E-mail Marketing Providers have applications for your phone that help you to collect e-mail addresses when you’re not in the office.
 That way, if you have your mobile phone on you, you can add someone directly to your e-mail database when he’s standing right in front of you.
 An example of an e-mail address collection application.
 You can use mobile applications to collect e-mail addresses at

 • Networking events, so you don’t need to take a business card and type the info later